10 Things to Do in Granada in Fall

 Autumn in Granada | ©Juan Caballero

-1. Join Granada's most popular autumn festivities
+1. Join Granada's most popular festivals in autumn

-There are many ways to welcome autumn, but if you are in Granada you have to do it through the popular festivals of some of its most important and traditional neighbourhoods, such as the Albaicín.
+There are many ways to welcome autumn, but if you are in Granada you have to do it through the popular festivities of some of its most important and traditional neighbourhoods, such as the Albaicín.

 The Albaicín festivities